Home

 William Gaumer was born on March 7, 1833 in Macungie township, Lehigh County, PA, the son of Johann "Adam" and Christiana (Wesco) Gaumer.
 He spent his entire life in the community.

-He married Eliza Ettinger (1845-1910).
+He entered into marriage with Eliza Ettinger (1845-1910).

 Their farm was located about a mile northwest of Macungie.
 In 1870, the couple provided a home for Eliza's brother Hiram Ettinger, also spelled "Edinger."